 Impilo Supports Remote Monitoring of Patients for Telehealth Providers

 Telehealth is about more than doctors or clinicians holding remote, online video appointments with patients.
-During the COVID-19 pandemic, a growing number of physicians realized they could keep closer tabs on their patients’ progress between appointments, or post-operatively, by sending them home with remote monitoring tools, including blood pressure cuffs, pulse oxymeters, weight scales, and glucometers.
+During the COVID-19 pandemic, a growing number of physicians realized they could keep closer tabs on their patients’ progress between appointments, or post-operatively, by sending them home with remote monitoring tools, including blood pressure cuffs, pulse oximeters, weight scales, and glucometers.

 The whole trend was helped along by Medicare’s decision to reimburse costs for remote monitoring.
 Even so, most physicians lacked the time, resources, and infrastructure to procure and store the devices, send them out to patients, and make sure all the data was collected and analyzed properly.

 “COVID was bad for a lot of reasons,” Stein says, “but it opened up a lot of opportunities in virtual care.
 My goal was to make it easier to enable more types of healthcare to happen at home, including blood pressure monitoring, virtual physical exams, and hospital at-home care.”

 A focus on making things better for patients